rwieruch/blog_robinwieruch_content/complete-firebase-authentication-react-tutorial.md

 touch index.js
 {{< /highlight >}}

-Second, implement the store as singleton instance.
-There should be only one Redux store.
+Second, implement the store as singleton instance, because there should be only one Redux store.
 The store creation takes a root reducer which isn't defined yet.
 You will do it in the next step.

 In *src/store/index.js* file: